 - Mean intakes for all macronutrients differed between the clusters, with the exception of dietary fiber.

-The authors concluded that these analyses showed that the etiology of obese could most probably not be explained by different dietary pattern related to fat intake during childhood and adolescence.
+The authors concluded that these analyses showed that the etiology of obesity could most probably not be explained by different dietary patterns related to fat intake during childhood and adolescence.

 Energy density calculations in this study included beverages.